 Risks of Options in Finance

-- If this complex investment alternative is not understood properly by the investors, they can lose their entire money.
+- If the investors do not understand this complex investment alternative properly, they can lose their entire money.

 - Options are a time-sensitive investment; therefore, the options can expire worthlessly if not exercised in time.